 Isn’t that something you want to talk about?

-Look at Chobani.
+Look at Chobani, for example.
 On their website, they share the story of how their founder, Hamdi Ulukaya, started the company when he saw a classified ad for a closed down yogurt plant and decided to buy it on the spot.
 He built Chobani on the belief that everyone deserved access to high-quality great tasting yogurt with only real ingredients.

 How to Tell Your Brand’s Story

 Every brand has a story to tell.
-We just have to get better at identifying it and then sharing it with the world.
+Even yours.
+You just have to get better at identifying it and then sharing it with the world.

 If you’re having trouble identifying your brand’s story, here are some questions to help you:

 - Why does your company exist?
 What is your mission?

 - What do you stand for?
 What does your company believe in?